 Box 3: You have to set the FL Studio tracks to different MIDI channels, so that each instrument will respond to separate MIDI note events.
-Right-click on the small light-boxes to "arm" the track for MIDI input.
+Click on one of the small light-boxes to "arm" the track for MIDI input.
 Click on the same light-box a second time and all tracks should get armed/selected (alternatively you can right-click each light-box separately).
 FL Studio will automatically assign MIDI channels from 1 to 16 to all selected channels from top to bottom.

 Important: You will have to set all instrument numbers inside Sundog to "Off" (the default value)!
 Otherwise FL Studio will get confused by the different instruments and deselect the light-boxes.

 Tip: I recommend to use ASIO as audio output device.
 FL Studio seems to have MIDI timing issues on some computers when you use a different sound driver.